webdevelopers-eu/z-template/README.md

         </body>
     </html>

-If you're a fan of using modules, you can import zTemplate straight from the `template.js` module.
+If you're a fan of using modules, you can import zTemplate straight from the `template.js` module or `template.bundle.module.min.js`.
 Simply add the following code to your project:

-    import { zTemplate } from '…/javascript/template.js';
+    import { zTemplate } from '…/javascript/emplate.bundle.module.min.js';

 And, if you have `jQuery` loaded, `jQuery.template(…)` method will also be available.
 No worries if you don't have `jQuery`, you can call `zTemplate(…)` method directly.